AaltoSciComp/blog/content/2026/what-is-ai.rst

 It's very hard to benefit from it without knowing your goal without "AI".

-Note: this blog post was written with zero "AI" content generation.
+*Note: this blog post was written with zero "AI" content generation.
+My anonymous colleague has contributed some of the key ideas and title.*

 Definitions